Skip to content

 The first two posts of this series showed that the orthogonal projection of an ellipsoid in the ℝn onto a (n-1) dimensional sub-space has a (n-2)-dimensional ellipsoidal surface.
 The tangential points on the original ellipsoid which control the surface of the projection could be derived by linear transformation A of well defined, but special vectors of the (n-1)-dimensional unit sphere.… Read More »Orthogonal projections of multidimensional ellipsoids – III – arbitrary vectors for the projection direction and cuts of the unit sphere

-In this post series we look at orthogonal projections of an ellipsoid in a n-dimensional (Euclidean) space onto a (n-1)-dimensional subspace.
+In this post series we presently look at orthogonal projections of an ellipsoid in a n-dimensional (Euclidean) space onto a (n-1)-dimensional subspace.
 The ellipsoid is a closed surface in the ℝn and has a dimensionality of (n-1).
-Orthogonal projection means that the target subspace is orthogonal to a line of projection (defined by a vector) which is the same for all… Read More »Orthogonal projections of multidimensional ellipsoids – II – the surface of the projection is a lower dimensional ellipsoid
+Orthogonal projection means that the target subspace is orthogonal to a line of projection (defined by a vector) which is the same for… Read More »Orthogonal projections of multidimensional ellipsoids – II – the surface of the projection image is a lower dimensional ellipsoid

 orthogonal projections of ellipsoid